athirazizi/RayTracing/README.md

 };
 ```

 Recall the `Render()` function in `WalnutApp.cpp`.
 Before we render, we checked to see if the image dimensions are the same as the viewport dimensions.
 If they are not, then it will create a new image with the same dimensions as the viewport.

-Let us split this into another function `OnResize()` which takes a width and height:
+We can split this into another function `OnResize()` which takes a width and height:

 ```cpp
 void OnResize(uint32_t width, uint32_t height);
 ```

-Walnut has a function `Resize()`:
+The Walnut library has a function `Resize()`:

 ```cpp
 void Image::Resize(uint32_t width, uint32_t height)